-The Aboriginal Students’ Centre is dedicated to supporting the academic and personal success of First Nations, Métis and Inuit students.
+The Aboriginal Students’ Centre is dedicated to supporting the academic and personal success of Métis, First Nations and Inuit students.
 The centre offers personal, social, cultural and academic support through programs, services and events held throughout the academic year.

-Retail Services consists of the Main Bookstore, Tuck Shop, the Health Sciences Bookstore, North 40, Campus Computer Store and The Huskie Store.
+Shop usask consists of the Bookstore, Arts, Health Sciences, AgBio, and Tech.
 Students can buy textbooks and other course materials, as well as stationery, art supplies, general merchandise and degree frames at our locations.

 The Campus ID Card Office provides all full and part-time students their required active student card.